SoundScapeRenderer/ssr/doc/manual/gui.rst

 -  ``p``: toggles the source model between *plane wave* and *point source*

+-  ``r``: toggles whether or not all sources are always automatically oriented toward the reference.

 -  ``s``: if no source selected: unsolos all potentially soloed sources,
    otherwise: solos selected sound sources.